Advice > Software engineering

 We recommend using our coding interview prep article as your one-stop shop to guide you through this preparation process.

-For system design interviews, we recommend getting used to the step-by-step approach demonstrated at by Amazon in the video below.
+For system design interviews, we recommend trying this step-by-step approach demonstrated in Amazon’s systems design prep video.

 Here is a summary of the approach: